-To be ridden legally on the road, EAPCs must also:
+To be ridden legally on the road, EAPCs must also have the following:

-- have pedals that are capable of propelling it
+- pedals that are capable of propelling it

-- the battery must not leak so as to be a source of danger
+- a battery that does not leak so as to be a source of danger

-- the power switch or control must default to 'off', requiring constant intervention from the rider in order to maintain power assistance
+- a power switch or control that defaults to 'off', requiring constant intervention from the rider in order to maintain power assistance

-- the power output and road speed must not exceed the limits set out in the Regulations.
+EAPCs' power output and road speed must not exceed the limits set out in the Regulations

 The Regulations include requirements for EAPCs on brake construction and performance.
-The Regulations require EAPCs to be marked with the:
+EAPCs are required to be marked with the:

 - name of the manufacturer of the vehicle